ExPecto

 For detailed procedures of the prediction, the chromatin predictions were computed from DeepSEA “Beluga” per 200bp bin, and 200 bins centered at TSS (40kb region) were used as input to predict expression effects.
 To reduce the dimensionality for ExPecto model training, the predicted chromatin spatial patterns were summarized to spatial features by 10 exponential basis functions.
 The summarized spatial features and gene expression levels were used to train regularized linear models for the final step of the prediction.
 The representative TSSes are selected based on FANTOM CAGE data.

-We also propose a path toward ab initio disease risk prediction through combining the prediction of expression effects and the estimation of evolution constraints on expression levels.
+We also propose a path toward ab initio disease risk prediction through combining the prediction of expression effects and the estimation of evolutionary constraints on expression levels.
 For example, mutations predicted to have strong negative expression effects on a positively constrained gene are predicted to be deleterious.
 We estimate evolutionary constraints through systematic profiling of potential mutation effects through in silico mutagenesis.
 As proof-of-principle we showed that this approach can predict the disease alleles from both curated HGMD disease mutation data and disease GWASes.